 Authorities identify man shot and killed early Friday morning on Fairfields Ave

-BATON ROUGE - Baton Rouge Police are investigating a shooting that's resulted in the death of 42-year-old Delveckeo Jackson.
+BATON ROUGE - Detectives with Baton Rouge Police are investigating a shooting that took the life of 42-year-old Delveckeo Jackson.

 The incident occurred early Friday morning, around 1:15 a.m. on Fairfields Avenue, which is just off North Foster Drive.

-Authorities say Jackson was shot multiple times in front of a home in the 4700 block of Fairfields Ave.
+Authorities say Jackson was found laying on the ground near his home in the 4700 block of Fairfields Ave., he had been shot multiple times.

 More News